Spcman/getting-to-know-julia/_posts/2019-09-12-song-lyrics-project.md

 ```

 ## Conclusion
-We were so close to 70% accuracy.
-With a little more perseverance I think we could have got there.
+The model nearly got to 70% accuracy.
+With a little more perseverance I think I could have got there.
 The steps I had in mind to improve accuracy were

 + Study and make updates to the out of vocabulary words.

 + Data augmentation and balance of training examples

-I might come back to this another day.
+I might come back to this another day....

 ```julia